Krarilotus/Ascension/bootstrapGameplayGuide.md

 First, get some food production going.
 Spending 25 to 40 wood on it is generally ideal.
 Most of the time, you should start with more basic food production buildings - being apple farms and hunters.
 Make sure to season your apple farms if you use them - place half of them, do something else until the trees turn green, then place the rest.
 Hunters initially outproduce apple farms, but when deer run out, they're useless.
-Be careful to place them at least 15 tiles (~1 Cathedral) away from deer, as otherwise they bug out and go for a different group.
+Be careful to place them at least 15 tiles (~1 Cathedral) away from deer and closer to the intended deer group than other - even inaccessbiles ones - as otherwise the will bug out and go for another group or won't hunt at all.
 You can start with a wheat farm, if the following conditions are fulfilled:
 - The map has very little farm spots/safe ones, and deer (otherwise, you will get outproduced and be in a disadvantage)
 - You have a very safe spot for the wheat farm, which you can place your granary and the stockpile next to